+Availability of Funds

-Federal financial aid awards will be credited to the student's account at the time of registration.
-Funds will not be available in the bookstore and online until one week prior to the first day of classes for students who have registered during the early registration period and whose financial aid file is complete.
-Students may charge against their PELL grant award, scholarships, loans and other financial aid to help them pay for books and supplies in the bookstore.
-Financial Aid credits are available in the Bookstore for a period of 14 days or the first two weeks of class.
+Remaining credit will be made available in the campus and online bookstore one week prior to the first day of classes.
+Students may charge against their Pell Grant award, scholarships, loans and other financial aid to help pay for books and supplies in the campus bookstore.

+Financial Aid credits are only available in the Bookstore a week before classes start and the first week of classes.